keploy/typescript-sdk/README.md

     })
 })
 ```
+Note:- To see code coverage please use nyc mocha and see how many lines are covered!!

 - Furthermore, to commit your changes use `yarn commit` instead of `git commit` for better commit experiance.